AartiShetti/Amazon-Prime-Data-Analyis/README.md

 • Typical length of movies or number of seasons for TV shows
 • Identified and handled null or missing values
 • Used Python libraries (Pandas,Matplotlib) to visualize trends
-• Created Power BI dashboards
+• Created Power BI Dashboard